 7. Messaging (Optional)

-If you want to share bills with clients via email (and accept online payments), Messaging must be enabled as part of your Kalix account.
+Messaging must be enabled in your Kalix account if you want to share bills with clients via email (and accept online payments).

 8. Billing & Late Payment Reminders (Optional)